helabahria/trial-repo/docs/Social_Network_Configuration.md

 ## CoinMarketCap configuration

- We get data refer tou Satt token from [official  coinmarketcap.com/api website](https://coinmarketcap.com/api/) and respect the following steps:
+ We get data refer to SaTT token from [official  coinmarketcap.com/api website](https://coinmarketcap.com/api/) and respect the following steps:

   ### 1. Create your account